Museum a fitting host for Aretha Franklin's public viewings | New Country 923

-DETROIT (AP) — Thousands are expected to pour into Detroit’s Charles H. Wright Museum of African American History on Tuesday and Wednesday to pay their final respects to Aretha Franklin.
+DETROIT (AP) — Mourners began pouring into Detroit’s Charles H. Wright Museum of African American History on Tuesday to pay their final respects to Aretha Franklin.

+They approached her gold-plated casket to the sounds of the Queen of Soul’s gospel recordings.
+She was in repose, legs crossed at the ankles.

+As they approached, people who came from as far away as Las Vegas and Miami cried, crossed themselves, bowed their heads or blew kisses.

 The setting for the public viewings could not be more fitting, according to Paula Marie Seniors, an associate professor of Africana studies at Virginia Tech.